gumeo/wmconfigs/README.md

 3) Screenshot utilities (Added some bindings in config).
 Mostly want fast selection screenshot to clipboard.
 4) Screen lock (i3lock + some imagemagic)
 5) Using peek for gifs, (finally works in i3 4.17.1 by default)
+6) Deal with multiple screens and presenations on an external monitor.
-6) Configure some applications to open in workspaces on startup.
+7) Configure some applications to open in workspaces on startup.

 ## Dependencies